 There is a lovely log fire and the balcony was great to chill on when the sun came out.
 The kitchen was well equipped and there was a store cupboard full of useful bits.
 There are four bedrooms, two with en suite bathrooms.
-The bedrooms were a little on the small side, especially the room with bunk beds, but it wasn’t a big problem as you don’t spend much time in them!
-The only other downside to the chalet was the lack of any soundproofing – not the best when you have a one year old who wakes up at the crack of dawn!
+The bedrooms were a little on the small side, especially the room with bunk beds.
+The only other downside to the chalet was the lack of any soundproofing.
+Not the best when you have a one year old who wakes up at the crack of dawn!

 The chalet was very comfortable for the week and we were generally very happy with the set up.

 Châtel is part of the massive Portes Du Soliel ski area and there are options to ski in both directions.
-The snow has been incredible this season, so all the pistes were in really good condition but as it was still a French school holiday week the area was busy and some of the main runs were mogul fields by the end of the day.
+The snow has been incredible this season.
+So all the pistes were in really good condition but as it was still a French school holiday week the area was busy.
+Some of the main runs were mogul fields by the end of the day.

-We particularly enjoyed the pistes in the Linga – Pré-la-Joux area, some really good long runs and some great, easily accessible off-piste.
+The pistes in the Linga – Pré-la-Joux area were really enjoyable.
+Some really good long runs and some great, easily accessible off-piste.
 We were super lucky and had some fresh powder days – always the BEST!

-We found the Super – Châtel area was not so good, the pistes were quite short, and there were too many drag lifts to avoid!
+The Super – Châtel area was not so good, the pistes were quite short.
+Too many drag lifts to avoid!
 Towards Avoriaz it did get very busy but we enjoyed messing around in the Lil’stash, loads of fun and nothing too scary!

 I had booked my eldest son, who was four at Christmas, with five mornings of ski school with the ESF in Châtel.
-He is a pretty independent kid who is usually more than happy to do things without Mummy in tow…but ski school did not go well!
+He is a pretty independent kid who is usually more than happy to do things without Mummy, but ski school did not go well!
 He was really excited about going and had been talking about it for weeks!
-I dropped him off the first morning with no problems at all, but unfortunately there were tears by the time I picked him up at mid-day.
-The next morning we got to the ski school and he threw his toys out of the pram big style, I used all the bargaining tools I know of but it was no use.
+I dropped him off the first morning with no problems at all.
+Unfortunately there were tears by the time I picked him up at mid-day.
+The next morning we got to the ski school and he threw his toys out of the pram big style!

 The Swiss Hospital!

-So after all the excitement of actually making it to France, my husband woke up on the Sunday morning with acute stomach pain – he is not usually one to make a fuss and with a day of powder riding on the table it was with much reluctance that we decided to do the sensible thing and go and get it checked out at the hospital.
+So after all the excitement of actually making it to France, my husband woke up on the Sunday morning with acute stomach pain.
+He is not usually one to make a fuss and with a day of powder riding on the table it was with much reluctance that we decided to do the sensible thing and go to the hospital.
 The nearest hospital was a 30 minute drive back down the mountain into Switzerland.
 Within two hours he was in surgery having his appendix out!
-Thankfully he has now made a full recovery but it was pretty rubbish, no snowboarding for him and he couldn’t even join in with the sledging.
+Thankfully he has now made a full recovery but it was pretty rubbish.
+No snowboarding for him and he couldn’t even join in with the sledging.

-I’m not sure I would go back to Châtel, the village is very spread out and does not have quite the same family friendly vibe of Les Gets and the amenities are not generally as convenient.
+I’m not sure I would go back on a family ski trip to Châtel, the village is very spread out and does not have quite the same family friendly vibe of Les Gets and the amenities are not generally as convenient.

 However Swiss hospitals are very efficient and I was also impressed with our insurance company Insure & Go who were very helpful and made sure all the costs were covered!